-3. Research Translation costs:
+3. Research Translation costs

 It is important to comprehensively explain and itemise the costs of translation activities during and post completion of your research.
-You need to clearly identify which costs which be incurred during the research project, and which will be incurred after the research is completed.
+You need to clearly identify which costs will be incurred during the research project, and which will be incurred after the research is completed.
 Provision of funding for post-completion translation costs are conditional and subject to HCF Research Foundation approval of the final research report.
 Translation costs may include:

-- Publishing fees

-- Peer engagement and training

-- Consumer/patient education

-- Government, funder, college, national body and other stakeholder engagement
+- Publishing fees - Peer engagement and training - Consumer/patient engagement through the project, and communication/education - Government, funder, college, national body and other stakeholder engagement

-- Clinical guidelines and/or policy change

-- Media and promotions
+- Clinical guidelines and/or policy change - Media and promotions.